arcus/education_modules/demystifying_command_line/demystifying_command_line.md

 After completion of this module, learners will be able to:

 - Define the term *interface*
-- Explain how a computer user interacts command line interface
+- Explain how a computer user interacts with a command line interface
 - Explain how a computer user interacts with a graphical user interface